Rube Goldberg Machine Contest: History

 The Rube Goldberg Machine Contest originated at Purdue University in 1949 as a competition between Theta Tau and Triangle fraternities, and it was held annually until 1956.
 Phi chapter of Theta Tau revived the contest in 1983 as a competition open to all Purdue students.
 In 1989, the Theta Tau Rube Machine Contest became a national competition held at Purdue University in March each year with participation by winning entries from local competitions sponsored by Theta Tau chapters across the nation.
 In addition to the collegiate competition, a high school contest began in 1996.
 In 2013, the national collegiate contest moved from the Purdue campus to COSI Columbus in Ohio.
 The national contest has gained much coverage by the press and television media.
 Past winners of the contest have made appearances on the Late Show with David Letterman and Jimmy Kimmel Live!.
 The contest is hosted nationwide by Rube Goldberg Inc., a not for profit 501c3 founded by Rube's son, George W. George, to manage the archiving, registrations, and trademarking of Rube Goldberg's work.

 The Machine Contest is the subject of the feature documentary Mousetrap to Mars.
 Due to the Covid-19 pandemic, the 2020 contest was held virtually, and the challenge was to drop a bar of soap into a hand.
+In 2022, the national contest director, Zach Umperovitch used his Rube Goldberg experience to break into the television world as the host for the Discovery series Crazy Contraptions.

 International Influence

 The Rube Goldberg Machine Contest has inspired many international competitions and spinoffs, particularly in Asia.
 The World Green Mech contest, based in Taiwan, invites high school winners of regional competitions to build the most creative, complex Rube Goldberg Machines possible.
 The Japanese educational television program PythagoraSwitch features Rube Goldberg machines during each episode.
 A "Pythagorean device" is the Japanese colloquial equivalent to a Rube Goldberg machine.

+In 2024, teams from 14 different countries and 22 USA states participated in the Live and Online Rube Goldberg Machines competitions.